kings177/BashFiles/ansible/README.md

+# !!THIS WILL ONLY WORK FOR ME, IF ANYONE WANT'S TO USE THIS, PLEASE, DO CHANGE EVERY VARIABLE AND FILE LOCATION IN EACH RESPECTIVE FILE.!!

-# This is configured for AWS only.
+## This is configured for AWS only.

 Remember to set those env var before running the scripts: